 Invest in a good chair and desk

-Pro tip: get a wider desk and place the monitor further away so it’s not as intensive on your eyes.
-If you have a tendency to work into the night, install f.lux, free software that adapts your computer display to the time of day to reduce eyestrain and so you’re not blinded by your screen at night.
+Pro tip: If you tend to work into the night, install f.lux, free software that adapts your computer display to the time of day to reduce eye strain, so you’re not blinded by your screen at night.

 Good light is everything

-If possible, move your desk (or the entire workspace) closer to the window and take advantage of the natural light.
+I think it goes without saying: if you can, move your desk or the entire workspace closer to a window to take advantage of the natural light.

 For evenings, get a desk lamp with a soft light (warm white, around 2700K).
 Personally, I’m a fan of fairy lights and candles, too.